Find out if Standard Life equity release is ideal for your retirement in 2024.

 2. How does Standard Life Equity Release work?

-Standard Life Equity Release works by allowing homeowners to borrow money against the value of their property through a lifetime mortgage or a home reversion plan.
-The amount borrowed accrues interest and is repaid either upon the sale of the property or upon death.
+Standard Life Equity Release allows homeowners to borrow money against the value of their property through a lifetime mortgage or a home reversion plan.
+The borrowed amount accrues interest and is repaid upon the sale of the property or death.

 3. Who qualifies for Standard Life Equity Release?